top of page

 -

-I submitted a request, now what?All requests are shared with the county court of the school seeking a visit.
-Some courts review requests on a weekly basis - please be patient.
-Don't hesitate to send us an email at judicialoutreach@jud.ca.gov if your request hasn't been responded to!
+I submitted a request, now what?When you submit a request, the court in your county is notified.
+Court processes for coordinating their outreach efforts vary.
+Don't hesitate to send us an email at judicialoutreach@jud.ca.gov if your request hasn't been responded to.
 Once a match is identified, you will get an email or text message (depending on your preference).
 Please respond at your earliest convenience.
 It is important you confirm the date and time quickly, otherwise the resource may be assigned to another request.
-Courts give one week for teachers to respond before moving on to another match.
+Some courts give one week for teachers to respond before moving on to another match.

 -